syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

     {
         if (this.PropertyChanged != null)
         {
-            this.PropertyChanged(this, new PropertyChangedEventArg(propName));
+            this.PropertyChanged(this, new PropertyChangedEventArgs(propName));
         }
     }

     private void GenerateMessages()
     {
-        this.messages.Add(new TextMessage()
+        this.Messages.Add(new TextMessage()
         {
-            Author = currentUser,
+            Author = CurrentUser,
             Text = "Flight to USA",
             ShowAvatar = true,
         });

-        this.messages.Add(new CalendarMessage()
+        this.Messages.Add(new CalendarMessage()
         {
             Author = new Author() { Name = "Health care", Avatar ="Healthcare.png" },
-            Text = "select convient time to meet Dr.Harry for healthcheck up.", ShowAvatar = true,
+            Text = "Select convenient time to meet Dr.Harry for health check up.", ShowAvatar = true,
             SelectedDate = DateTime.Now,
         });